Evance262/FontInstallerApp/README.md

 ## Installation

-1. **Clone the repository:**git clone https://github.com/Evance262/FontInstallerApp.git
+1. **Clone the repository:** Git clone https://github.com/Evance262/FontInstallerApp.git
 2. **Open the solution in Visual Studio 2022 or later.**

 3. **Build the project.**